 The stranded core has many wires smaller in size which are used as backups.
 If anyone of it damages or breaks, you won’t be throwing the cable in your garage.
 Those undamaged smaller carrier wires will be sufficient for the signal to pass through.

-Top CB Antenna Cables to Buy
+Top CB Antenna Cables to Buy in 2019

 With so many brands to choose from, we don’t want you to become indecisive.
 That is why we’ve arranged some of the top CB coax cables to buy for your antenna-radio connection.

 1. Truckspec’s RG-58A/U